9 Best Waist Trainer Brands for Women

-Even if you’re someone who is tall, you might have a short waist.
+Even if you’re tall, you might have a short waist.
 Alternatively, a shorter body can still have a long torso.
 That’s why it’s important to find a waist trainer that’s not too short or too long for your body – which is why brands like Echowalson and Hiipp come in different heights or lengths.

 Regardless of your torso length, you’ll want to make sure you’re getting a trainer with enough room to fasten properly and sit in.

-A lot of women who use waist trainers note that even though you’re looking for something tighter and more restrictive, you’ll want to pay attention to size charts, fabric choices, and not worry about going up a size or two in order to get a trainer you’ll actually use.
+Women who use waist trainers note that even though you’re looking for something tighter and more restrictive, you’ll want to pay attention to size charts, fabric choices, and not worry about going up a size or two in order to get a trainer you’ll actually use.

 When Should You Wear a Waist Trainer?

-A lot of women that hop on the waist trainer bandwagon get into a real routine with them.
+Many women that hop on the waist trainer bandwagon get into a real routine with them.
 They put them on in the morning, head to the gym and continue to wear them all day long.
 This can work for a lot of women, but you should also remember to give yourself a break and to take it off after 4 – 8 hours of use, which is what most brands recommend.